 - Roll the dough into a big round ball.

 - Using a rolling pin roll it out from side to side into a a giant round that can fit over your pie dish.

-- Carefully lift it up and place it over your pie dish, tucking it in along the sides of the pie dish to fit properly.
+- Carefully roll it up in your rolling pin and then unroll it over your 9-inch round pie dish.
+Or just lift it up and place it over your pie dish, tucking it in along the bottom and sides of the pie dish to fit properly.

-- Take a scissors and trim off any excess dough.
+- Take a scissors and trim off any excess dough around the edges.